electric-sql/legacy-vaxine-docs/reference/anomalies.md

 **Example**:<br />Two cut-and-paste operations of the same element result in two copies of that element, violating uniqueness.

-**Example**:<br />concurrent reparenting an element in a graph, result in duplication of that element.
+**Example**:<br />Concurrent reparenting an element in a graph results in duplication of that element.

 **Mitigation**:<br />Use locking to prevent concurrent operations on a single element.